 To help you learn about the types of innovative treatments you’ll find at our facility, feel free to choose the modality that interests you most from the list below and start reading!

 As one of the most highly recommended therapies used for treating back and spine pain, the McKenzie method provides you with an initial assessment, thorough treatment, and long-term prevention of your injury or condition.

-With this all-inclusive approach to addressing your ailment, both you and your certified therapist will work to help you recover by centralizing your back pain and administering specific exercises.
+With this all-inclusive approach to addressing your ailment, both you and your licensed therapist will work to help you recover by centralizing your back pain and administering specific exercises.